 Why you should not use the actuarial funding valuation

 The idea behind an asset-based discount rate is that the liability is stated at an amount equivalent to the assets that are required to generate a sufficient sum to settle the obligation.
 Say, for example, a pension plan has a single payment in 10 years’ time of 100.
-If the company invests in a portfolio of securities today, which are expected to produce an annual income of, for example, 7.2%p.a., then discounting 100 at 7.2% gives that required investment; in this case exactly 50.
-If the actual assets held are say just 40, then the deficit on an actuarial funding basis would be 10.
+If the company invests in a portfolio of securities today, which is expected to produce an annual income of, for example, 7.2%p.a., then discounting 100 at 7.2% gives that required investment; in this case exactly 50.
+If the actual assets held are, for example, just 40, then the deficit on an actuarial funding basis would be 10.

 This all seems relatively obvious, and it does have some merit for planning the funding of a pension scheme, which is how BAE Systems correctly describes the purpose of the funding valuation above.
 However, an actuarial or funding valuation done in this way is, in our view, wholly unsuited to the measurement of pension liabilities for the purpose of valuing an equity investment in the sponsoring company.
 The problem, and we believe the reason why you should not use such actuarial values in equity analysis, is that it does not take account of the valuation consequences of investment risk.